ryandoyle5401/Budgetr/Weekly Updates/Week 9 Status Update.md

 ## Group Progress & Issues
 ### Progress
+1. Rewrote Project Requirements a bit
+2. Improved the README with instructions for the alpha
+3. Cleaned up GitHub repo
 ### Issues
+1. Merge conflict with a UI branch
 ## Group Goals for Next Week
+1. Improve README some more
+2. Review instructions for downloading, building, running, etc. the project
 # Member Contributions

 ## Individual Goals from Previous Week